Wrinkling and Haefliger structures: The formal analogue

 Due to the functoriality of the classifying space construction we also have a scanning map

-which we still denote by $\tau_\SR$ if needed.
+which is unique up to homotopy and which we still denote by $\scanR$ if needed.
 Similarly, we obtain classifying maps for the spaces of principal bundles and microbundles over a given manifold $M$:

 Let us elaborate on the last item.
+We first recall from \cref{sec:spaceRMb} that $\Maps_E(M,B\GammaR)$ denotes the space of $\SR$-microbundles with underlying vector bundle $E \to M$.
 Observe that $\GammaR \rightarrow \GammaR^f$ factors the map $\GammaR \rightarrow \GL(n)$.
 Differently put, the associated microbundle (without $\SR$-foliation) depends only on first order formal data.
-This means that the map appearing in Equation \ref{eq:scanningMicro} is the induced map on homotopy fibres over $\Maps(M,B\GL(n))$ of the map in Equation \ref{eq:scanningPrincipal}.
-In particular, in order to understand the connectivity of Equation \ref{eq:scanningPrincipal} we just need to understand the connectivity of Equation \ref{eq:scanningMicro}.
-Hence we reduce the study of principal $\GammaR$-bundles to the study of $\GammaR$-microbundles.
+This means that the map appearing in \cref{eq:scanningMicro} is the induced map on homotopy fibers of the map in \cref{eq:scanningPrincipal} over $\Maps(M,B\GL(n))$.
+Hence, in order to understand the connectivity of \cref{eq:scanningPrincipal} we just need to understand the connectivity of \cref{eq:scanningMicro}, or vice versa.